levkovigor/freertos-template2/doc/TMTC.md

 only look for bin files in that folder!).
 For the GUI mode, the binary can be located anywhere.

-Upload bootloader of software image
+Upload bootloader or software image
 ```sh
 python3 obsw_tmtc_client.py -m 5 -c 1
 ```